Acceptance and Program Commitment

 Program Acceptance and Commitment

-Students who withdraw after the one-week grace period ends will be held responsible for the $350 study abroad fee and any additional fees that the Office of International Education have incurred during that time.
+Students who withdraw after committing to the program or not committing after the 3-day waiting period will be held responsible for the $500 study abroad fee and any additional fees that the Office of International Education has incurred during that time.

 Description of Application Statuses